Born and raised in Akron, Ohio, Dusty cut his teeth to the sounds of

 New York.
 He contributed a new track "The Patriarch's Advice."

-Dusty released his fifth solo album Caterwauling Towards The Light
+Dusty released his 5th solo album Caterwauling Towards The Light

 in January 2017.
 An homage to his deceased father and younger

-brother, it has been well-received by both fans and critics alike.
+brother, it has been lauded by both fans and critics alike.
 His

 prevention and fighting depression -- SilenceIsNotGolden.